Prices for precious metals in Azerbaijan fluctuate

 By Zeyni Jafarov - Trend:

-The prices of precious metals, except silver and palladium, grew in Azerbaijan on May 21 compared to the previous price, Trend reports referring to the data published by the Central Bank of Azerbaijan (CBA).
+The prices of precious metals, except gold and palladium, grew in Azerbaijan on May 25 compared to the previous price, Trend reports referring to the data published by the Central Bank of Azerbaijan (CBA).

 |